Vincent-lau/fynesse/README.md

 ## Access

-There are three major datasets used in this project, here are some attributions.
+There are three major datasets that are used in this project, here are some attributions.

 The price paid data
 Contains HM Land Registry data © Crown copyright and database right 2021.